Two Bathers (Rufino Tamayo)

 Two Bathers was realized with the technique of tempera on paper and executed by Mexican painter Rufino Tamayo in 1934.
-It's on display in Museo Soumaya, in Mexico City.
+It is on display in Museo Soumaya, in Mexico City.

 Description

 His oeuvre is a reference to his muse Olga Tamayo.
 Both figures wear a bun that his wife used to wear frequently.

 The skin color demonstrates their Indian heritage.
 The artist created a new narrative of Mexico and the femininity.
 The red tree creates a contrasting balance with the weight of the two female figures.

 In 2016 the piece was displayed for the "ofrenda" [altar] for the Day of the Dead of Museo Soumaya.